mikkie/stocking/src/doc/readMe.txt

 2.filter by twodayten.py (keep yesterday 10%)
 3.filter by NewStock.py
 4.filter by bull.py
-5.filter by bull2.py
-6.filter by xsg.js
+5.filter by xsg.js
-7.filter by yesterday buy
+6.filter by yesterday buy
-8.filter by remove trade > 20